 Payment for services received by veterans in Community Nursing Homes comes largely from VA Health Care (a.k.a.
 VHA).
 TRICARE for Life and CHAMPVA for Life, which work similar to Medicare supplemental insurance plans, will pay for short stays in nursing homes.
-An additional source of funds are veterans' pensions, specifically the Basic Pension and Aid and Attendance.
-Readers may also want to review our guide to paying for nursing home care which discusses a broader range of assistance not specific to veterans or our Medicaid vs. Veterans Pensions page.
+An additional source of funds is veterans' pensions, specifically the Basic Pension and Aid and Attendance.
+Readers may also want to review our guide to paying for nursing home care which discusses a broader range of assistance not specific to veterans.
+Another helpful source is our Medicaid vs. Veterans Pensions page.

 Somewhat confusing in name, State Veterans Homes are nursing or long-term care residences for veterans.
 In addition, some State Veterans Homes also provide adult day care.
 However, the VA does not run them, rather they are run by state governments.
-From a services perspective, it is best to think of these as comparable to Community Living Centers or Community Nursing Homes.
+That said, the VA does certify the homes as State Veterans Homes.
+From a services perspective, it is best to think of these homes as comparable to Community Living Centers or Community Nursing Homes.

 Payment for State Veterans Homes can come from a variety of sources such as VA Health Care, Medicare, Medicaid and the Aid and Attendance Benefit.
 However eligibility is determined at the individual home level not on a nationwide basis.
 Therefore, it is difficult to provide an exhaustive list of funding options.
 A map of State Veterans Homes is available here.
 Interested veterans should contact these residences directly to ask about funding.